 - Sheherazade Jafari, Director of the Point of View International Research and Retreat Center at the School for Conflict Analysis, George Mason University Resolution

-- Palwasha Kakar, Senior Program Officer, United States Institute of Peace
+- Palwasha Kakar, Senior Program Officer, U.S. Institute of Peace

 - Matthew Walton, Aung San Suu Kyi Senior Research Fellow, St. Antony’s College